 On second thought, and upon fond memory recollection, these are not actually the first strawberries to grow on the land at Huldy’s Farm.
 Wild strawberries grew outside near a corner of the farmhouse, and I remember gathering them into a basket with Mamaw Johnson, and she’d turn them into something special – chopped and mounded over a slice of angel food cake, or sprinkled over some leftover snow ice cream from the previous winter.

 I’ve made a few jars of jam – certainly Mamaw would approve – but instead of adding a bunch of sugar, I stuck to the basics and left it at fruit, juice, and no-sugar-needed pectin.
 It’s perfect on a bagel or toast, or my preferred delivery method: with a spoon.
 In an effort to not keep these sweet strawberries under lidded jar, I managed to give away all but one small jar.

 What’s your favorite way to eat strawberries?
 Send us your favorite recipes!

 Come visit us at the farm tomorrow for the first day of strawberries!
 Starting tomorrow, we will be open Monday through Saturday from 8am till noon, and evenings by appointment.
 If you pick ’em, it’s $21 for a full, level, one-gallon bucket – that’s about six pounds!
-If you want us to pick ’em, it’s $36 for a gallon.
-We accept cash, local checks, and major credit cards.
+If you want us to pick ’em, it’s $6 for a quart.
+We accept cash, local checks, and credit cards.
 See you soon!